 Now that I’m a older and wiser, I know that a whale’s stomach isn’t filled with oxygen, it’s filled with things like saltwater, dead fish, methane, and digestive enzymes.
 A man can no more survive in the belly of a fish for three days than he can hold his breath for three days!

 But the contents of a whale’s stomach are irrelevant because, as most apologists will tell you, Jonah’s whale was no ordinary whale (or “big fish”).
 Jonah’s whale was miraculously and specially prepared by God for the task of swallowing Jonah.
 God customized this whale with seating for one, and enough oxygen to keep Jonah hyperventilating for three days.

 So while some Christians believe that Jonah’s story was a literal event, many will also admit that it was a miraculous event, which isn’t really a problem for Christianity, where miracles are just par for the course.

 The problem with miracles…

-So the first reason Christians are able to accept this story is because they accept the existence of miracles.
+So the first reason Christians are able to accept this elaborate story is because they accept the existence of miracles.
 The problem with this belief is it impairs our ability to differentiate between fact and fable.
 Allow me to demonstrate…

 Imagine we hop into a “specially prepared” Delorean and travel back in time to 2000 BC.
 Once there, we insert the story of Pinocchio into the scriptures (we’ll call it “The Book of Geppetto”).
 The only change we’ll make to the story is to call the “blue fairy” an “angel of God.”

 The point is, many fables and fairy tales contain logical absurdities that allow us to recognize them as fiction.
-When we allow for miracles, it greatly impairs our ability to separate reality from fantasy.
+When we allow for miracles, it impairs our ability to separate reality from fantasy.
 If it turns out that someone from the future has inserted the story of Jonah into the Bible as a joke, by what measure could we tell?